playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 });
 ```

-This will `console.log` every time a user sends a message.
-Save this to `index.js`.
+This code is what we'll need to run a `console.log` every time a user sends a message.
+However, we'll need to setup more to get this code actually running due to Slack's permissions systems and such.
+For now, we'll save this code to `index.js` in the same folder we saved our `package.json` file.

-Another thing that will need to be kept in mind is how to store the signing secret.
+Another thing that was mentioned in the code sample was the `process.env.SLACK_SIGNING_SECRET`.
+This is the key that Slack will use to connect your code to your workspace.
+We'll want to keep in mind how to store the signing secret (as the name implies, we want to keep this key a secret as otherwise anyone can highjack your Slack app).
 As the above code hints at, it's suggested to use an environmental file or configuration.

-To make development easier, we'll setup a `.env` file with the expected credentials and run `env-cmd` to host all of our projects:
+While environmental variables are typically assigned by system configurations, to make development easier, we'll setup a `.env` file with the expected credentials.
+Then, to inject the `.env` file contents into our `process`, we'll run our code using [the `env-cmd` package](https://www.npmjs.com/package/env-cmd).
+We'll start by installing the package:

 ```
 npm i env-cmd
 ```

-This will look for a `.env` file and inject it into your command that follows `env-cmd`.
+This package will look for a `.env` file and inject it into your command that follows `env-cmd`.
 So, for example, you can make a new file called `.env` and place the following contents in it:

 ```
 SLACK_SIGNING_SECRET=<SIGNING_SECRET_FROM_HOMESCREEN>